tailhook/vagga/docs/compare_to_docker.rst

 Docker by default runs programs in container as root.
 And it's also a root on the host system.
 So usually in your development project you get files with root owner.
-While it's possible to specify your uid as a user for running a process in container, it's not possible to do it it portable.
+While it's possible to specify your uid as a user for running a process in container, it's not possible to do it portable.
 I.e. your uid in docker container should have ``passwd`` entry.
 And somebody else may have another uid so must have a different entry in ``/etc/passwd``.
 Also if some process realy needs to be root inside the container (e.g. it must spawn